RudyPrzyjaciel/OIM/README.md

 "Sito Eratostenesa" finding primes using Sieve of Eratosthenes and shows computational complexity for huge numbers

- "Wektor stanów" introduction into State-space representation
+"Wektor stanów" introduction into State-space representation.

+"Kula Wielowymiarowa" estimates volume of unit sphere depending on number of dimensions.